A security framework for remote working

-Remote workers have become increasingly popular in the modern workplace.
+Remote working have become increasingly popular in the modern workplace.
 According to the 2018 Global Workplace Analytics’ report, more than 5 million wage and salary employees comfortably worked from home at least half the time in 2018.

 Working from home presents several benefits to both the employer and staff.
 However, the COVID-19 crisis has forced many organizations to frantically implement work-from-home policies on short notice without proper preparation.
 This only adds to remote-working concerns, chief among which is cybersecurity.
 Shifting from the typical on-site workplace arrangement can potentially expose serious remote working security vulnerabilities.